Bluebear77/Intern_ECLADATTA/Draft/slide-question.md

 ####  From paper:
-- First they filter out the tables that are:
-1) too large or too small
-2) with only string-type columns
-3) with hierarchical structures (e.g., containing more than onetable header)

-Then they extract 2000 from each LOGICNLG and 2000 from ToTTo.

-- De-biasing: Becasue there are many tables have similar content in LOGICNLG, **they keep only one table for each unique table header.** They did not mention ToTTo.
+De-biasing: Becasue there are many tables have similar content in LOGICNLG, **they keep only one table for each unique table header.** They did not mention ToTTo.